useblocks/groundwork/docs/contribute.rst

 ---------------------------

 pytest seems to show the traceback of last raised exception only.
-In some cases this is not really helpful, as the location of last raised exception may not be place, where you need to fix something.
+In some cases this is not really helpful, as the location of last raised exception may not be the place, where you need to fix something.

 E.g. if a plugin raises an exception during plugin activation, the pluginmanager will catch this and raises